 The origin of the collection or record group

 A brief biography or historical sketch of the individual or organization that created the collection

 A statement of the intellectual and physical organization of the collections

 A narrative "scope and content note" describing the intellectual content of the collection as a whole and of its major subdivisions

 A detailed "contents list" providing a hierarchical listing of the collections from the series down to the file, or possibly the item, level

 NOTE: Not all collections have finding aids.
-If you are beginning your search, we recommend looking in the MIRLYN online catalog first.
+If you are beginning your search, we recommend looking in the MIRLYN catalog first.